-To help you plan your upcoming trip to admire the bovines of the Valais region, here is an Official List of the Families Welcome places available in this area.
-The helpful folks at the hotel metasearch engine, Trivago.com did some research at our request, and found that double room hotel prices shown to their users are fairly stable throughout the six-month cow fighting season, with US$198/night in May being the least expensive.
-(July, at US$240/night, was the highest rate.)
-Given that you can save up to $42 per night and that cows are more frisky in spring, we say May is the time to go.
+To help you plan your upcoming trip to admire the bovines of the Valais region, here is a list of families welcome places available in this area.
+After some research, we’ve learned that local hotels and inns keep prices fairly stable throughout the the six-month cow fighting season — except in July, when rates can rise as much as 35%.
+Given that cows are more frisky in spring, we say May or June are the best times to go.

 For more information about fighting cattle, visit Valais Tourism; for more sightseeing in Switzerland with the family, visit the Swiss Tourism website.

 And Cattle Fights in Indonesia?

 Yes, cattle do fight in parts of Asia as well.
 In Sumatra, Indonesia, farmers enjoy bringing their feistiest water buffalo out into the town field each weekend and letting them have a go at each other.